 - Inhibiting the growth of cancer cells: Acetic acid, green tea catechins, and glucaric acid in kombucha have all been shown to inhibit the growth of cancer cells in test tube studies (3).

-- Inducing cell death in cancer cells: Kombucha’s green tea catechins and gluconic acid can induce cell death in cancer cells (3).
+- Inducing cell death in cancer cells: Kombucha’s green tea catechins and gluconic acid have also been seen to induce cell death in cancer cells in a test tube (3).

-- Reducing inflammation: Kombucha’s probiotic content may help reduce inflammation, which has been linked to the development of cancer (1).
+- Reducing inflammation: Kombucha’s probiotic content may help reduce inflammation, which has been linked to the development of some cancers (1).

 How To Drink Kombucha For Gut Health?